ZZZZZYYYYYYun/Final_Project/README.md

 # Monte Carlo Simulation Scenario & Purpose:
-(be sure to read the instructions given in course Moodle)
+(be sure to read the instructions given in course Moodle) Nowdays, investors planning to invest in properties often consider various factors before actually picking a property.
+We are considering Monte Carlo Simulation for Resturant owner and what would be the best location for them to open a new resturant.
+The main purpose of the project is to determine which location would yeild more profit and in turn is a better location.
+We also ask the owner for the resturant size preference and based on it, we would provide the result.

 ## Simulation's variables of uncertainty
 List and describe your simulation's variables of uncertainty (where you're using pseudo-random number generation).
 For each such variable, how did you decide the range and probability distribution to use?
 Do you think it's a good representation of reality?